Athena with cross-strapped aegis: History

+Description

 The statue is largely intact, except for the right arm and one fold of her drapery.
 The head was made separately and then attached, as were parts of the fingers.
 The left arm has been reconstructed from a number of fragments.
 The head was only found several months after the body and was more heavily corroded than the rest of the statue; it was looted by the Soviet Union and is now lost; a plaster cast sits in its place.
 Repairs to the statue reattached parts of the left arm, and the left hand.
 The original neck was in fragmentary condition and plaster was added to the original head to reconstruct it.

 Athena wears a girdled Doric peplos.
 The unusual, cross-strapped form of the aegis is the source of the statue's common name.
 It is formed of two separate strips which run under the arms and cross in front of the bosom and in the same space at the back.
 On the lower edge of the strips of the aegis there are small curves, from which small serpents emerge.
 These are partially carved in free relief, and are shown winding around themselves, tying themselves into knots, and striking out.
 Where the aegis crosses, there is a Gorgoneion depicted as a brooch.
 Her hair is tied back from the face and held in a bun at the back of the head.
 Based on the existence of a hole on either side of the head just below the hairline, it is possible that the statue originally had a wreathe, or that extra locks of hair were attached.
 The goddess carried an object in either her left arm or hand, which had also been worked separately and then attached.
 Comparisons to other Hellenistic sculptures suggest that the object was a shield which had been made not of marble but of at least two other, separate, materials.
 From the surviving top portion of the missing right arm, it is clear that it must have been bent.
 The separate fabrication as well as parallels on other Hellenistic sculptures suggest that the goddess held a shield that was made of one or more other materials instead of marble.

 The statue follows classical models of around 430/20 BC, but it was actually made in the Hellenistic period, around 150 BC.
 It also shares notable similarities with the Ince Athena in the National Museums Liverpool, which is dated to the late 4th century BC., although the style of the heads differ with relation to hairstyle and headgear - the Athena Ince has a helmet.
 Nevertheless, the similarities suggest that the Athena with cross-strapped aegis is based on same type as the Athena Ince and several other models following the same type, but the original on which they are all based is currently unknown.